Our School Senedd aims to encourage our pupils to:

 It is a very responsible job, and School Senedd Members will share information with their class, and get ideas and views from pupils by talking.

-Link between the School Senedd and Sub Committees:
+The link between the School Senedd and Sub Committees:

 Each class will operate a class council in which issues are discussed associated with their class.
-If, however, an issue does occur which they feel needs to be forwarded to the School Senedd, then the issue will be presented to the School Senedd through the class representative.
+If, however, an issue does occur that they feel needs to be forwarded to the School Senedd, then the issue will be presented to the School Senedd through the class representative.

-The School Senedd will be leading more meetings and will hear their feedback on a half termly basis via the Deputy Head teacher in the whole school assembly.
+The School Senedd will be leading more meetings and will hear their feedback on a half-termly basis via the Deputy Headteacher in the whole school assembly.
 Feedback will be provided from each School Senedd Meeting through minutes from the meetings and feedback from the link teacher.

 Running the School Senedd Meetings:

 The School Senedd will vote for a chair.
 This is the person who makes sure everyone gets a turn to speak and encourages all members to contribute.
-In addition the School Senedd will ensure someone takes notes during the meeting and the notes should assist the feedback classes receive after the meeting.
+In addition, the School Senedd will ensure someone takes notes during the meeting and the notes should assist the feedback classes receive after the meeting.

-At the end of the School Senedd’s meeting, everyone needs to know what they have to do next.
+At the end of the School Senedd meeting, everyone needs to know what they have to do next.
 The chair needs to make sure members know what to do and what they have to say to their class.